mvolkmann/blog/src/lambda-calculus.md

 λ-calculus only defines three concepts, referred to as lambda terms:

-- variable: gives a single-letter name to a value
+- variable: placeholder for a term represented by a single-letter name

+  There are two kinds of variables, bound and free, that are discussed later.

 - lambda abstraction: defines an anonymous function that has exactly one parameter